-At around midnight on June 23rd, I was brushing my teeth and just about to head to bed when I heard my notification ringtone on my phone.
-I picked up my phone to check it out, and it’s a notification from the Amazon seller app telling me that my Amazon seller account has been suspended.
-Initially I thought that this couldn’t be right.
-I login to my Amazon seller account to see what’s going on, and sure enough my account is suspended.
-Receiving this derailed my plans for going to sleep right away, and I began to research how to get my account back to active.
-I will get into the details of that further in this post.
+At around midnight on June 23rd, I was brushing my teeth and just about to head to bed when I heard the notification ringtone on my phone.
+I picked up my phone to check it out, and it was a notification from the Amazon seller app — it said that my Amazon seller account was suspended.

-Here is the notification that I received as the reason for my suspension (click to enlarge, same goes for all screenshots included in the post):
+Here is the notification I received when I had my Amazon account suspended (click to enlarge, same goes for all screenshots included in the post):

-Before we get into my appeal process, I want to share a few other screenshots from my account to show what my account health looked like.
-First, here is a screenshot of my customer satisfaction report, you can view this by logging into your seller account, hovering over performance in the top center of the screen, and clicking: “customer satisfaction.”
+Before we get into successful amazon appeals, I want to share a few other screenshots from my account to show what my account health looked like before I had my amazon seller account suspended.
+First, here is a screenshot of my customer satisfaction report.
+You can view this by logging into your seller account, hovering over performance in the top center of the screen, and clicking: “customer satisfaction.”

 The refund rate is increasing due to my experimenting with the clothing and shoe categories, but nothing too alarming on this screen either.
 Next up is the seller rating tab, here’s the top half of the screen:

 And here’s the remaining screenshot (I forgot to take this one while I was suspended, so here it is as of about 8PM on 6/27/2015):

 Overall, you can see that my metrics were solid (in my opinion at least).